08444 937 531

 Days 8-9 Damai: Two days at leisure at Sarawak's main beach resort where pristine sandy beaches by the South China Sea are framed by the lush tropical forest of majestic Mount Santubong.
 You may choose to simply relax; however, for the more active there are jungle trails to explore, excellent golf as well as numerous watersports and land based activities.
 You may wish to visit the adjoining Sarawak Cultural Village (extra charge), a fascinating living museum where it is possible to see the ethnic diversity at a glance, be tempted by an array of handicrafts including textiles, baskets, ceramics and woodcarvings.
 Don't miss the cultural performance of songs and dances during your visit.

-Day 10 Damai/Kuching/Sabah: Return by road to Kuching for an onward flight to Kota Kinabalu, the capital of Sabah.
+Day 10 Damai/Kuching/Sabah: Travel to Kuching for an onward flight to Kota Kinabalu, the capital of Sabah.

-Day 11 Kota Kinabalu National Park: A full day tour to Mount Kinabalu National Park, a designated World Heritage Site dominated by Borneo's highest mountain.
+Day 11 Kota Kinabalu National Park: Visit Mount Kinabalu National Park, a designated World Heritage Site dominated by Borneo's highest mountain.
 Take a guided walk with the park naturalist to learn of the astonishing variety of flora and fauna including the smallest orchid and the tallest moss in the world.
 A visit is also included to Poring Hot Springs which were first developed by the Japanese during World War II.
 The sulphuric, hot waters of the spring are piped into open-air Japanese-style baths, where returning climbers often rest their weary limbs.

 Day 12 Sabah: A day at leisure.
 You may opt to visit one of the five offshore islands; with their superb white sands they offer an ideal place to relax.
 The most popular day out is the optional tour to Sandakan and the highly recommended Sepilok Orang-Utan Sanctuary, where you can experience a close encounter with the "Wild Men of Borneo" at the world's largest and oldest orang-utan rehabilitation centre.